danbev/learning-v8/notes/snapshots.md

 }
 ```
 If we look at ReadSingleBytecodeData we can find rather large switch statement
-that takes the data passed in.
+that takes the data passed in:
 ```c++
   switch (data) {
     ....

     case kApiReference: {
       uint32_t reference_id = static_cast<uint32_t>(source_.GetInt());